Chemaclass/chemaclass.com/content/blog/2020-04-07-the-art-of-testing.md

 * Testing for the sake of testing: testing every single file, sometimes wrongly considered as a unit.
 * Mocking every class that we intend to test, overriding the real implementation, and creating a fake-behavior, therefore providing a false coverage perception.
 * Coupling production code with tests everywhere so it's impossible to change anything without breaking some tests, even if the feature itself it's working as intended.
-* Not testing at all because “why should we even test anything if the feature it's done and it works?
-Why should we spend more time on this if it's done?”.
+* Not testing at all because "why should we even test anything if the feature it's done and it works?
+Why should we spend more time on this if it's done?".

 One of the main reasons for software testing is actually verifying a suite of proofs for the expected behavior of the final software piece.
 However, testing can (and should) be more than that.